 Whether you are picking up or dropping off, all oversized vehicles should follow roadway signage to DEPARTURES at either Terminal 1 or Terminal 2 .
 There is space allotted for large vehicles just past Entry 6 at Terminal 1, and Entry 3 at Terminal 2.

 Oversized vehicles may include, but are not limited to, buses, campers, motor homes and box trucks.

 Where can I leave my belongings for a few hours or days?

 For security reasons, personal items are not permitted to be left unattended in the airport.
 We are unable to provide any lockers or other storage spaces for belongings at this time.

 How can I get from one terminal to the other? / How long does it take?

-STL airport provides a free Terminal Shuttle which runs 24 hours a day between Exit 12 at both terminals.
+STL Airport provides a free Terminal Shuttle which runs 24 hours a day between Exit 12 at both terminals.
 There is no route to walk between terminals at this time.
 Shuttle ride time is approximately 10 minutes, as Terminal 1 and Terminal 2 are just over one mile apart.
 Shuttles are scheduled to pick up passengers every 8-15 minutes.
 Passengers with connecting flights in different terminals will be required to go through TSA security screening, as is required by the Department of Homeland Security.

 If you have questions about booking a connecting flight out of a different terminal, or are wondering whether or not you will have time to make a connecting flight in a different terminal, please consult your airlines.